Medicaid’s Role for Women

 Women with disabilities

-- Medicaid covers more than one in three (35%) nonelderly women with disabilities (Figure 8).
-People with disabilities account for 15% of total Medicaid enrollment but 45% of program spending due to their greater health needs and more intensive service use.13
+- Medicaid covers more than one in three (35%) nonelderly women with disabilities (Figure 7).
+People with disabilities account for 15% of total Medicaid enrollment but 42% of program spending due to their greater health needs and more intensive service use.

 Aging and Long-Term Care

-- There are 11 million dual eligibles, and women account for 60% of this group.14 Dual eligible beneficiaries fall into two groups.
-Most have full-scope Medicaid and receive coverage for services that Medicare does not currently cover, such as nursing home stays and dental and vision care.
-This group also receives Medicaid coverage for Medicare’s out-of-pocket costs, such as deductibles and co-payments.
-Dual eligible beneficiaries with slightly higher incomes receive partial Medicaid, which is limited to assistance with some of Medicare’s out-of-pocket costs, such as premiums and cost sharing.
+- There are 11.7 million dual eligibles, and women account for 60% of this group.4 A significant share of women over the age of 65 who have Medicare coverage also receive Medicaid (Figure 8).
+Dual eligible beneficiaries fall into two groups: Those who qualify for full-scope Medicaid and receive coverage for services that Medicare does not currently cover, such as nursing home stays and dental and vision care, as well as Medicaid coverage for Medicare’s out-of-pocket costs, such as deductibles and co-payments.
+Dual eligible beneficiaries with slightly higher incomes receive partial Medicaid assistance to cover some of Medicare’s out-of-pocket costs, such as premiums and cost sharing.

 - Since women are more likely to live longer and experience higher rates of chronic illness and disability than men, they are more likely to require long-term services in their lifetime.
-Approximately two-thirds of nursing home residents (66%) 16 and people receiving home health care (62%) are women.17 Medicaid coverage gives access to these critical long-term services, which would otherwise be beyond the range of affordability for women with fixed incomes (nursing home care averages more than $82,125 annually).18
+Approximately two-thirds of nursing home residents (66%) and people receiving home health care (62%) are women.
+Medicaid coverage gives access to these critical long-term services, which would otherwise be unaffordable for women with fixed incomes (in 2018, nursing home care averaged more than $89,297 annually for a semi-private room).